-Title: Middle-Earth: Shadow of Mordor
+Title: Middle-earth: Shadow of Mordor

-Alternative titles: Middle-Earth, Shadow of Mordor, Lord of the Rings: Shadow of Mordor
+Alternative titles: Middle-earth, Shadow of Mordor, Lord of the Rings: Shadow of Mordor

-Developers: Monolith Production/Behaviour Interactive Inc. (PS3/X360 versions only)
+Developers: Monolith Production, Behaviour Interactive Inc. (PS3/X360)

 Publishers: Warner Bros.
 Interactive Entertainment